Code of Ethics

 1. Initiation of Complaint

-A suspected violation of or failure to follow the Code of Ethics, Training Guidelines, M/S yellow pages or other policies published on the Federation website may come to the attention of the board in a number of ways, including a signed complaint filed by an individual, one filed by an institution or agency using or knowledgeable about the services of the respondent, or during the review of an application for certification or recertification, or the review of interim reports.
+A suspected violation of or failure to follow the Code of Ethics, Training Guidelines or other policies published on the Federation website may come to the attention of the Board in a number of ways, including a signed complaint filed by an individual, one filed by an institution or agency using or knowledgeable about the services of the respondent, or during the review of an application for certification or recertification, or the review of interim reports.
 Anonymous complaints will not be considered.

 2. Notification of Investigation